Thai Red Curry Tofu

-- juice of 1/2 lime, plus more lime wedges for serving
+- juice ½ lime plus wedges for serving

-- handful of cilantro leaves, roughly chopped, plus more for garnish
+- handful cilantro leaves roughly chopped, plus more for garnish

-- Drain and press the tofu to remove excess moisture and water.
+- Drain and press the tofu (follow my how to press tofu guide for additional information) to remove excess moisture and water.
 Once pressed, slice the block into 1-inch cubes and pat with a clean kitchen linen or paper towel to absorb any excess moisture.